yndc/pgqb/README.md

 - Supported commands: `SELECT`, `FROM`, `WHERE`, `JOIN` (INNER, LEFT, and RIGHT), `ORDER BY`, `GROUP BY`, `OFFSET`, `LIMIT`
 - SubQueries

-Please be aware that the inputs are not sanitized.
+Please be aware that the inputs are not sanitized by default.
 There's a helper function to do it, `Sanitize`.

 ## Examples